 Call at: 3258 0140

 *Note: Though these pharmacies are 24/7, make sure to check their websites for current business hours – there is a 20 DKK fee for assistance at a pharmacy outside of regular business hours.

 Dental care is not covered by Denmark’s national insurance, nor the DIS student insurance.
 However, you will likely find that dental care is reasonably priced in the case that you need to see a dentist while abroad.
 You will find a list of dentists in the yellow pages under “tandlæger”.
 The website is in Danish, but please refer to the individual addresses and phone numbers to get in touch with the nearest dentist to you.

 Note: In the event that you need after-hours dental care, Emergency Dental Care is open daily from 20.00 – 21.30, and on weekends and holidays from 10.00 – 12.00.
-An appointment is not required, but you can assess the severity of your case by calling 1813.
+An appointment is not required, but you can assess the severity of your case by calling the medical advice line at 1813.